The ultimate guide on how to efficiently prepare for your software engineering technical interview - coding test round.

 To maximize what you get out of your practice, I recommend referring to the following coding interview cheatsheets while you are studying and practicing:

-- Coding interview techniques - how to find a solution and optimize your approach
+- Coding interview techniques: how to find a solution and optimize your approach

-- Coding interview best practices - how to behave through the interview to exhibit hire signals
+- Coding interview best practices: how to behave through the interview to exhibit hire signals

-- Algorithms study cheatsheets - covers the best learning resources, must remembers (tips, corner cases) and must do practice questions for every data structure and algorithm
+- Algorithms study cheatsheets: covers the best learning resources, must remembers (tips, corner cases) and must do practice questions for every data structure and algorithm

 Coding interview techniques

-This cheatsheet provides you with ~10 techniques to do the 2 most important things you need to do in a coding interview: finding approaches to solve the problem presented, and optimizing the time and space complexity of your approaches.
+Here is list of around 10 techniques to do the 2 most important things you need to do in a coding interview: finding approaches to solve the problem presented, and optimizing the time and space complexity of your approaches.

 These techniques are useful to apply when you are given questions which you have never encountered before, and to get out of being stuck.